Case Construction Playbook

 Key Points

-- Underline only the specific words that support the claim — judges may ask to see the card.
+- Underline only the specific words that support the claim — judges may ask to see the card and compare underlining to the full text.

 Worked Examples